woowacourse-precourse/java-baseball-6/docs/README.md

 #### playRound()
     public int[] playRound(String input) throws IllegalArgumentException
 - The input parameter is String type to encapsulate the target and its related logic.
-- If the input doesn't adhere to the Rules, throw IllegalArgumentException.
-- Compare the target and the input according to Rules.
 - Return array is two elemented array.
 The first is the number of strikes and the second is the number of balls.
+#### parseUserInput()
+    private int[] parseUserInput(String input) throws IllegalArgumentException
+- If the input doesn't adhere to the definition of the target in the Rules, throw IllegalArgumentException.
+- Parse user input to array of int according to the definition of the target in the Rules.
+- Return is array of int with size of NUMBER_SIZE.
+#### compareUserInput()
+    private int[] compareUserInput(int[] userInput)
+- Compare the target and the input according to Rules.
+- Return is array of int with size of two.
+  - The first int is the number of strikes and the second is of balls.
 #### isWin()
-    public boolean isWin(int[] result) throws IllegalArgumentException
+    public boolean isWin(int[] result)
 - Determine whether the result is considered as win in the Rules.
+#### getNumberSize()
+    public int getNumberSize()
+- Return NUMBER_SIZE.